-New Student Academic Counseling
+New Student Advising

 - Learn about SBCC degree and certificate requirements

-- Learn about Transfer requirements
+- Learn about transfer requirements

 - Choose appropriate courses to meet your educational goal(s)